You are not a user yet or forget your password? Please click here

 More information and to book: Programme of activities for schools (PAS)

-This popular science festival for the whole family is only possible thanks to the volunteers from the PRBB centres, as well as the collaboration of the ICUB.
+This science outreach event is only possible thanks to the participation of the volunteers of the PRBB centres and the collaboration of the Barcelona City Council, ICUB.

 At the PRBB we want to boost the careers of high school students who do their research work in the field of life sciences and biomedicine.